nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This section records frequently asked questions from users of TAB.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Tuition Address Book.

 **Q**: I am using a Mac and when I tried to open **TAB.jar**, Mac shows “TAB.jar cannot be opened because it is from an unidentified developer".
 How do I resolve this issue? <br>
 **A**: Go to <kbd>System Preferences</kbd> → <kbd>Security & Privacy</kbd> → <kbd>General</kbd> and click <kbd>Open Anyway</kbd> at the bottom as shown in the following screenshot.